Watercress Line: National network operation

 The line provided an alternative route between London and Southampton and, besides transporting locally produced watercress, was particularly important for military traffic between the army town of Aldershot and the military embarkation port at Southampton.

-With the development of motorised transport, the line declined during the inter-war and post-war periods of the 20th century and was further compromised by the closures of the Basingstoke and Alton Light Railway in 1932 and the Meon Valley Railway in 1955.
+With the development of motorised transport, the line declined during the inter-war and post-war periods of the 20th century.
+It was further compromised by the closures of the Basingstoke and Alton Light Railway in 1932 and the Meon Valley Railway in 1955.
 Electrification of the line from London to Alton in 1937 meant that the Watercress Line was no longer part of a through route; it became necessary to change at Alton.
 Electrification of the line from London to Southampton occurred in 1967, which further affected the economics of the Mid-Hants route.

 The line became part of the Southern Railway in 1923 and then part of the Southern Region of British Railways in 1948.
-It survived the Beeching Axe in 1963, but was eventually closed by British Railways in February 1973.
-During final years of operation under British Rail, passenger train services were operated by Class 205 ("2H") two carriage diesel-electric multiple units.
+It survived the Beeching Axe in 1963, but was eventually closed by British Rail in February 1973.
+During final years of operation under British Rail, passenger train services were operated by 2H two-carriage diesel-electric multiple units.

-In 1941, prototype Merchant Navy Class 21C1 Channel Packet travelled as far as Alresford after the naming ceremony at Southampton for a trial run with press and dignitaries.
+In 1941, prototype Merchant Navy Class 21C1 Channel Packet travelled as far as Alresford, after the naming ceremony at for a trial run with press and dignitaries.